 Everybody who knows us knows that we stand for Christian Hedonism.
 We are the people who say that joy is essential, that God is glorified in us when we are satisfied in him.
-And yet the most consistent testimony to the benefit of the website in my ears, anyway, as I travel is people saying, “Thank you for help in getting through a tragedy.”
-And so I am thankful for the theology of suffering that pervades the website.
+Yet the most consistent testimony to the benefit of the website in my ears, anyway, as I travel is people saying, “Thank you for help in getting through a tragedy.”
+So I am thankful for the theology of suffering that pervades the website.

-Through many tribulations Christians must enter the kingdom.
-And the prosperity gospel. ...
-I am just back from the Middle East and from Africa and everywhere I went I dealt with people from dozens of countries who tell me that they have been affected and the people around there have been affected by the prosperity gospel.
-And they say to me that Desiring God gives a perspective on suffering that is a corrective to the over realization of future blessing that prosperity preachers push into this life with a minimization of a proper understanding of the role of sorrow and pain and affliction in the Christian life.
+“Through many tribulations [Christians] must enter the kingdom of God” (Acts 14:22).
+I am just back from the Middle East and from Africa, and everywhere I went I dealt with people from dozens of countries who tell me that they have been affected — and the people around there have been affected — by the prosperity gospel.
+And they thank me that Desiring God gives a perspective on suffering that is a corrective to the over-realization of future blessing that prosperity preachers push into this life with a minimization of a proper understanding of the role of sorrow, pain, and affliction in the Christian life.

 The second thing that comes to my mind, especially after travels, is the global impact.
-The internet is simply an amazing instrument in God’s hands that people from Pakistan and Nepal and Indonesia and Vietnam and Cambodia and Egypt and UAE and Ethiopia and Nigeria come up to me after these sessions where I am speaking to groups of 70 nations and one after another of every different color and shade and ethnicity thanking me for Desiring God.
+The internet is simply an amazing instrument in God’s hands that people from Pakistan, Nepal, Indonesia, Vietnam, Cambodia, Egypt, UAE, Ethiopia, and Nigeria come up to me after these sessions where I am speaking to groups of seventy nations, and one after another of every different color and shade and ethnicity — they are thanking me for Desiring God.

-We are working on a brand new one that I won’t give the title away yet, but it is a new app that will be a new way of teaching the Bible and the content of the Bible, how to read the Bible.
-And we think ... we don’t know of anybody else that is doing it quite this way.
-So we are really excited about that new app.
+We are working on a brand new one that I won’t give the title away yet, but it is a new app that will be a new way of teaching the Bible and the content of the Bible, how to read the Bible [Update: Look at the Book].
+And we don’t know of anybody else that is doing it quite this way.
+So, we are really excited about that new app.

-We always have had this what whatever you can afford policy, so that if somebody wants a book or wants one of those crates of books we try to sell to encourage people to give them away, if they say, “I can’t afford what you are charging,” we will say, “Well, what can you afford?”
+We always have had this whatever you can afford policy, so that if somebody wants a book or wants one of those crates of books we try to sell to encourage people to give them away, if they say, “I can’t afford what you are charging,” we will say, “Well, what can you afford?”
 And we send it to them.
-We have done that for 10 years and God has never, never let us down so that nobody has to be without a book that they need and that cherish for the building of their souls if they can’t afford it.
+We have done that for ten years, and God has never, never let us down so that nobody has to be without a book that they need and cherish for the building of their souls if they can’t afford it.

-We are a people who have discovered that there is no need to choose between living for the glory of God and living in the fullness of joy, because even in the midst of suffering God is most glorified in us when we are most satisfied in him.
-That is the essence of our message and that is why I love Desiring God.
+We are a people who have discovered that there is no need to choose between living for the glory of God and living in the fullness of joy, because even in the midst of suffering, God is most glorified in us when we are most satisfied in him.
+That is the essence of our message, and that is why I love Desiring God.